 A misbehaving node may use MAC parameters different from those assigned by the AP, to gain a higher share of the resource.
-As discussed above, in order to improve its throughput, a misbehaving node can manipulate its CWmin, CWmax and AIFSN to be smaller (or the TXOP Limit to be larger) than the corresponding values assigned by the AP.
+As discussed above, in order to improve its throughput, a misbehaving node can manipulate its $CW{min}$ , $CW{max}$ , and AIFSN to be smaller (or the TXOP Limit to be larger) than the corresponding values assigned by the AP.
 It can also completely disobey the rules, e.g., by using a fixed backoff window size other than the binary exponential backoff strategy.
-In the following, we assume that TXOPLimit= 0 and that TXOP misbehavior does not present.
-We defer the discuss about relaxing these assumptions and the detection of TXOP misbehavior to Section VIII-A.
+In the following, we assume that TXOPLimit = 0 and that TXOP misbehavior does not present.
+We defer the discussion about relaxing these assumptions and the detection of TXOP misbehavior for Section VIII-A.

-To demonstrate the impact of the misbehavior, consider an example network of 10 normal nodes and one misbehaving node.
-Each node is saturated, that is, it always has packets to transmit.
-Each normal node uses the following MAC parameters: CWmin = 15, CWmax = 1023 and AIFSN = 2; while the misbehaving node takes CWmin = $1 \sim 32$, CWmax = 1023 and AIFSN = $0 \sim 2$.
+To demonstrate the impact of the misbehavior, consider an example network of 10 normal nodes and 1 misbehaving node.
+Each node is saturated, i.e., it always has packets to transmit.
+Each normal node uses the following MAC parameters: $CW{min} = 15$ , $CW{max} = 1023$ , and AIFSN = 2, while the misbehaving node takes $CW{\min} = 1-32$ , $CW{\max} = 1023$ , and AIFSN = 0-2.
 Fig. 1 illustrates the impact of the misbehaving node in terms of the percentages of resource sharing (defined as the ratio of the throughput contribution from a particular node over the total network throughput).
-As shown in this figure, the misbehaving node can gain significant advantage over the other nodes by manipulating its MAC parameters.
+As shown in this figure, the misbehaving node can gain significant advantage over other nodes by manipulating its MAC parameters.
 Moreover, the impacts of CWmin and AIFSN are different.
-For example, in order to achieve a 10% higher throughput, the misbehaving node needs to reduce its CWmin to a much smaller value (e.g., from 15 to less than 7); while, this can also be achieved by simply reducing its AIFSN from 2 to 1.
+For example, in order to achieve a 10% higher throughput, the misbehaving node needs to reduce its CWmin to a much smaller value (e.g., from 15 to less than 7), while this can also be achieved by simply reducing its AIFSN from 2 to 1.
 In other words, the misbehaving impact on the network is more sensitive to AIFSN than CWmin.

-Because the backoff size is chosen randomly, it is difficult to tell a contention window- or AIFS- misbehaving node from other normal nodes based on analyzing a single or very few transmissions.
-For instance, a misbehaving node with CWmin=7 may generate the same backoff window size as another normal one with CWmin=15.
+Because the backoff size is chosen randomly, it is difficult to tell a contention window- or AIFS-misbehaving node from other normal nodes based on analyzing a single or very few transmissions.
+For instance, a misbehaving node with $CW{\min}=7$ may generate the same backoff window size as another normal one with $CW{\min}=15$ .
 Also, since the AIFS duration often comes before or after the backoff, an AIFS misbehaving node is able to pretend to be a normal one that chooses small backoff sizes.
 In particular, a node can dynamically switch between misbehaving and being normal.
 Therefore, to detect such misbehavior, it requires to monitor the packet transmissions of each node for a long time.

-In this paper, we focus on both CWmin and AIFSN manipulating misbehavior.
-While the proposed detector is also effective for CWmax misbehavior, a misbehaving node may prefer to manipulate CWmin over CWmax since the former strategy has greater impact.
-Also, we focus on saturated traffic cases; otherwise, for a light-loaded network with unsaturated traffic, since the medium is less likely to be crowded, a misbehaving node may not have much impact on the other normal nodes.
+In this paper, we focus on both $CW{min}$ and AIFSN manipulating misbehavior.
+While the proposed detector is also effective for $CW{max}$ misbehavior, a misbehaving node may prefer to manipulate $CW{min}$ over CWmax since the former strategy has greater impact.
+Also, we focus on saturated traffic cases; otherwise, for a light-loaded network with unsaturated traffic, since the medium is less likely to be crowded, a misbehaving node may not have much impact on other normal nodes.
 Our goal is to detect such misbehavior at the AP and counteract with it in real-time.